 Inflated rental expenses are frequently caught in the IRS net.

-Some deductions on the Schedule E, where the income and expenses for rentals are reported, can be easily misinterpreted.
+Some deductions on Schedule E, where the income and expenses for rentals are reported, can be easily misinterpreted.

 6) Expenses and Income Don’t Line Up

-Earning $50K a yr. & claiming $35k in employee expenses its aproblem!
+Earning $50K a yr. & claiming $35k in employee expenses its a problem!

 7. You’ve Claimed Someone Else’s Dependent as Your Own.